Psycho (2020 film): Production

 Mysskin decided to cast Udhayanidhi Stalin in the lead role, despite earlier reports that Shanthanu Bhagyaraj would star.
-Under the banner of Arun Mozhi Manickam's Double Meaning Productions, Mysskin finalized a cast of Aditi Rao Hydari, Nithya Menon, Rajkumar Pitchumani, and Ram, while Ilaiyaraaja, who worked on the director's previous films Nandalala and Onaayum Aattukkuttiyum, was signed as music composer.
+Under the banner of Arun Mozhi Manickam's Double Meaning Productions, Mysskin finalised a cast of Aditi Rao Hydari, Nithya Menon, Rajkumar Pitchumani, and Ram, while Ilaiyaraaja, who worked on the director's previous films Nandalala and Onaayum Aattukkuttiyum, was signed as music composer.
 Principal photography began in early September 2018, with a first look promotional poster released later that month, revealing the title of the project to be Psycho.
+The title pays homage to the 1960 film directed by Alfred Hitchcock of whom Mysskin is a self-professed fan.
 A second schedule of the film was completed in early December 2018 after being shot in hill-towns across Tamil Nadu.

-In a turn of events, P. C. Sreeram was replaced by his assistant, Tanvir Mir as the film's cinematographer, while Sreeram further mentioning that Tanvir would be credited as the film's cinematographer.
+Cinematographer P. C. Sreeram was replaced by his assistant Tanvir Mir.

 Music

-The soundtrack of the film was composed by Ilaiyaraaja, collaborating with actor Udhayanidhi for the first time and director Mysskin for the third time.
+The soundtrack of the film was composed by Ilaiyaraaja.
 The audio rights were secured by Sony Music India.

-The film's first single, titled Unna Nenachu which is sung by Sid Sriram (on his first collaboration with Ilaiyaraaja) and lyrics by Kabilan, was released by director Vetrimaaran on 18 November 2019.
+The first single, titled "Unna Nenachu" and written by Kabilan, was released on 18 November 2019.